An Agentic Framework with LLMs for Solving Complex Vehicle Routing Problems: Preliminaries

 To represent benchmark instances in a consistent way, we adopt the VRPLIB format \citep{uchoa2017new}, a plain-text specification similar to TSPLIB \citep{reinelt1991tsplib}.
 A VRPLIB file begins with general information such as the instance name and an optional comment, followed by key sections specifying the problem type, edge weight type, dimension, and the coordinates of each location.
 Additional sections may cover parameters such as vehicle capacity, customer demands (with positive values for linehaul and negative for backhaul), distance limits, depot IDs, time windows, service times, and energy-related data for electric vehicles (e.g., fuel capacity, consumption rate, refueling rate, and charging station locations).

 The mapping between constraints and their corresponding VRPLIB fields is summarized in Table \ref{tab:vrplib}, with further details on each field provided in Table \ref{tab:vrplib_sections} in the Appendix.
-Our AFL directly takes VRPLIB-format instances as input.
+Our AFL directly takes VRPLIB-format instances as input. \colorb{We also evaluate AFL on JSON and CSV formats to demonstrate its robustness to different data representations.
+The results are reported in Section~\ref{sec:Experiment on Different Input Format} and Table~\ref{Tab:json_csv_combined}.}